10 Cloverfield Lane

-10 Cloverfield Lane is a 2016 American science fiction horror thriller film directed by Dan Trachtenberg in his directorial debut, produced by J. J. Abrams and Lindsey Weber and written by Josh Campbell, Matthew Stuecken, and Damien Chazelle.
+10 Cloverfield Lane is a 2016 American science fiction thriller film directed by Dan Trachtenberg in his directorial debut, produced by J. J. Abrams and Lindsey Weber and written by Josh Campbell, Matthew Stuecken, and Damien Chazelle.
 The second film in the Cloverfield franchise, it stars Mary Elizabeth Winstead, John Goodman, and John Gallagher Jr. The story follows a young woman who, after a car crash, wakes up in an underground bunker with two men who insist that an event has left the surface of Earth uninhabitable.

-The film was developed from a script titled The Cellar; but under production by Bad Robot, it was turned into a spiritual successor to the 2008 film Cloverfield.
+The film was developed from a script titled The Cellar; but under production by Bad Robot, it was turned into a standalone sequel to the 2008 film Cloverfield.
 It is presented in a third-person narrative, in contrast to its predecessor's found-footage style.
 Principal photography took place under the title Valencia in New Orleans, Louisiana, from October 20 to December 15, 2014.

 10 Cloverfield Lane premiered in New York City on March 8, 2016, and was released in select countries on March 10.
 It was released in the United States on March 11, 2016, in both conventional and IMAX formats.
 The film received positive reviews and grossed over $110 million worldwide.
 A successor, The Cloverfield Paradox, was released on February 4, 2018.

 Plot

 After an argument with her fiancé, a young woman named Michelle leaves her New Orleans apartment.
 That night, while driving through rural Louisiana, she hears news reports of blackouts in several major cities.
 Suddenly, her car is struck off the road, knocking her unconscious.
-Awakening with an injured leg, Michelle finds she is chained in a bunker.
+Awakening with an injured leg, Michelle finds that she is chained in a bunker.
 Her captor, an older man named Howard, unchains her.
-He explains he took her to the bunker to save her life and claims that the air outside is poisoned after an attack.
+He explains that he took her to the bunker to save her life and claims that the air outside is poisoned after an attack.

 Howard gives Michelle a tour of his bunker, introducing her to Emmett, his construction assistant.
 Through a viewport at the airlock, Howard shows her two decayed pigs outside, supposedly killed in the attack.
 Michelle also sees Howard's truck and recalls it striking her car.
-She privately talks to Emmett, who assures her the attack is real: he begged to be let in after witnessing the attack.
+She privately talks to Emmett, who assures her that the attack is real: he begged to be let in after witnessing the attack.

 During dinner, Howard shows flashes of jealousy when Michelle grows closer to Emmett.
 Michelle steals Howard's keychain and flees.
 At the airlock, she prepares to open the outside door when she witnesses a woman covered with lesions screaming to be let in before dying.
 Michelle retreats to the bunker, and Howard explains that he accidentally struck her car while rushing to the bunker.
 Michelle is seemingly convinced.